 Don Mateo de la Sierra

-Emilio Vieyra and his father own and operate Mezcal Don Mateo de la Sierra.
-Don Mateo was Emilio’s great grandfather.
+Mezcal Don Mateo de la Sierra is run by maestro Emilio Vieyra.
+Don Mateo was Emilio’s grandfather.
 He migrated from Guanajuato to Michoacán in 1840, and began producing mezcal.
-Given that Don Emilio represents his family’s fifth generation of maestro vinatero (in Oaxaca referred to as palenquero), what better ambassador of the spirit of Michoacán.
-Although 80% of the mezcal Don Emilio produces is made with wild agave, the family does cultivate its own maguey on the rolling hills below the vinata.
-Coming from Michoacan gives their mezcals a very different character and taste from those made in Oaxaca.
-They also are known for using unique agave that are not seen in mezcal from Oaxaca.
+Given that Don Emilio represents his family’s sixth generation of maestro vinatero, what better ambassador of the spirit of Michoacán.
+Coming from Michoacán gives their mezcals a very different character and taste from those made in Oaxaca or elsewhere in Mexico.